 Table of Contents

-Finding a lump in your breast can be scary, but keep in mind, breast lumps aren’t necessarily an indication of breast cancer.
+Finding a lump in your breast can be scary, but breast lumps aren’t necessarily an indication of breast cancer.
 In order to determine if a breast mass is safe or not, your doctor will likely recommend a breast biopsy.

 Most breast biopsies are performed using a needle which is inserted into the breast so that a sample of cells can be extracted.
 The types of needle biopsy include:

 - Fine-needle aspiration biopsy.
 A fine-needle aspiration (FNA) biopsy is the most common type of biopsy procedure.
 It is performed in a doctor’s office with the patient lying on her back, with the breast numbed but typically without general anesthesia.
 The physician uses a very thin, hollow needle and syringe.
 The doctor will use an ultrasound wand to determine the precise location of the mass and insert the needle into the mass to extract a sample of tissue and/or fluid.
-While the sample will have to be examined by a pathologist to determine whether or not there are cancer cells present, in some cases the results can be given on the day of the procedure.
 There may be a bit of bruising or swelling at the site, but there is typically no scarring.
-FNA biopsies are performed when the physician believes the mass is filled with fluid, and not a solid lump of tissue.
+FNA biopsies are performed when the physician believes the mass is filled with fluid and not a solid lump of tissue.

 - Stereotactic biopsy.
 A stereotactic biopsy often involves the patient lying facedown on a special table with holes through which the breast is inserted, though the patient may be put in a seated position.
 When on the table, the inserted breast is compressed between two mammography plates so that the exact location of the mass may be determined.
 The surgeon or radiologist then makes a small incision through which a needle is inserted (or a probe), and small amounts of tissue are removed.
 Stereotactic biopsies are often employed when the mass cannot be detected either by hand or ultrasound.